 A Registered Nurse is a nurse who has graduated from a college’s nursing program or from a school of nursing and has passed a national licensing exam.
 A registered nurse helps individuals, families, and groups to achieve health and prevent disease.

-- Diagnose and treat a patient’s unique responses to health problems;
+- Monitor and treat a patient’s unique responses to health problems;

 - Perform health assessments to identify new symptoms of possibly undiagnosed conditions or complications